Big Pit, Beacons & Books

-We continue to Hay-on-Wye, the 'Town Of Books’, with its maze of narrow ancient streets, housing over 35 bookshops with over a million books for sale - a mecca for second-hand book and antiquarian book lovers!
+We will stop for lunch at the World famous, Hay-on-Wye, the 'Town Of Books’ and home to the Hay Literary festival now in its 33rd year!
+Hay on Wye, with its maze of narrow ancient streets, housing over 35 bookshops with over a million books is a mecca for second-hand and antiquarian book lovers!

 Hay is located on the northernmost point of the Brecon Beacons National Park and lies on the Welsh border in the county of Powys.

 The Brecon Beacons National Park spans 519 square miles of beautiful mid-Wales contryside and contains some of the most spectacular and diverse landscapes in Europe.The landscape is scattered with prehistoric monuments, Roman remains and medieval castles, spectacular waterfalls, caves and wooded gorges, along with distinctive upland formations.